tgc-bot/FourAcesContracts/Membership.md

     necessary to protect the Casino and its operations.

-18. In the scenario of play, a Member MAY allow another individual to posses or otherwise hold their chips.
-In this case, the Member SHALL first disclose to Management exactly how many, and which type, of chips are to be held by this Member.
+18. In the scenario of play, a Member MAY allow another individual to possess or otherwise hold their chips.
+In this case, the Member SHALL first disclose to Management exactly how many, and which type, of chips, are to be held by this Member.

     26. In the circumstance where Management is not informed, the Casino takes zero responsibilities and offers no assistance or